GerbilSoft/rom-properties/doc/COMPILING.md

 if they decide not to allow both ThunarX2 and ThunarX3 to be installed side-by-side.

+NOTE 3: The KDE4 UI frontend requires shared-mime-info for some thumbnailing functionality.
+If this package is not installed, then thumbnails generated using the rp-thumbnail command line utility will not have the Thumb::MimeType field filled in.

 Clone the repository, then:
 ```
 $ cd rom-properties